ZephyrTransport/zephyr-website/election.md

 ## Become a member to vote

 One of the most important aspects of being a member of the Zephyr Foundation is having a vote in the annual Zephyr Board election.
 Our board is elected every June according to our bylaws.

-This year's election will take place on
-**June 24th**.
+To be eligible to vote you must be a member in good standing as of **June 10, 2020.** You can become a member or renew your membership at <a href="/membership/">zephyrtransport.org/membership</a>.

-To be eligible to vote you must be a member in good standing as of June 10, 2020.</b> You can become a member or renew your membership at <a href="/membership/">zephyrtransport.org/membership</a>.
+This year's election will take place on **June 24th**.

 ## Nominations for Board members are open!